AllenShieh/AllenShieh.github.io/_posts/2016-09-06-journey-starts.md

   creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 ---

-This is where everything originates.
+This is where everything started.

 # Thank you for visiting!
 This site is under construction.
 If you see this post, you can accompany me and view the whole construction process.
 Cheers!